-- Underlying anxiety and a history of trauma may contribute to panic attacks
+- Underlying anxiety and a history of trauma may be one of the reasons for panic attacks

 - Cognitive Behavioural Therapy (CBT) can be used to treat panic disorder – it can also provide tools that help you manage a panic attack